 What Causes ADHD?

-ADHD research suggests that genetics and heredity play a large part in determining who gets attention deficit hyperactivity disorder and who doesn’t.
-Scientists are investigating whether certain genes, especially ones linked to the neurotransmitter dopamine, may play a role in developing ADHD.
-Additional research suggests that exposure to toxins and chemicals may increase a child’s risk of having ADHD.
+The causes of ADHD remain somewhat unclear.
+Is ADHD genetic?
+Research suggests that genetics and heredity play a large part in determining who gets attention deficit hyperactivity disorder.2 However, scientists are still investigating whether certain genes, especially ones linked to the neurotransmitter dopamine, play a defined role in developing ADHD.
+Additional research suggests that exposure to toxins and chemicals may increase a child’s risk of having ADHD.3

-What we do know for certain is that ADHD is not caused by bad parenting, too much sugar, or too many video games.
-It is a brain-based, biological disorder.
+ADHD is not caused by bad parenting, too much sugar, or too many video games.
+ADHD is a brain-based, biological disorder.
 Brain imaging studies and other research show many physiological differences in the brains of individuals with ADHD.4

 - Primarily hyperactive-impulsive type

 - Primarily inattentive type (formerly called ADD)